nkiru-ede/MavenNetworkStudy/README.md

 5. execute 'run_dataanalysis.bat'

 Steps to unit testing:
-1.
+1. Download unittest folder
+2. Ensure the downloaded folder look like this
+3. unittest/
+├── run_test.bat
+├── unittest.py
+├── requirements.txt

-Unit Test: can be run with the run_tests.bat or running the command run_tests.bat from command prompt
+4. Unit Test: can be run with the run_tests.bat or running the command run_tests.bat from command prompt